 (c) Even though oxidation stability is controlled, it is likely that shelf life will be limited.
 Advice shall be sought from the supplier as to storage conditions and life.

 (d) FAME content to meet the specification of EN 14214.

-- 6. Technical data on fuels for testing fuel cell vehicles - 6.1.
+- 6. Fuels for fuel cell vehicles - 6.1.
 Compressed hydrogen gas for fuel cell vehicles

 Hydrogen for fuel cell vehicles